dotnet/docs/docs/framework/network-programming/how-to-send-data-using-the-webrequest-class.md

     Dim data As Stream = response.GetResponseStream
     ```

-12. After you've read the data from the response object, you must either close it with the `WebResponse.Close` method or close the response stream with the `Stream.Close` method.
+12. After you've read the data from the response object, you must either close it with the <xref:System.Net.WebResponse.Close%2A?displayProperty=nameWithType> method or close the response stream with the <xref:System.IO.Stream.Close%2A?displayProperty=nameWithType> method.
 Because the `WebResponse.Close` method calls `Stream.Close` when it closes the response, it's not necessary to call `Close` on both the response and stream objects.
 However, doing so isn't harmful.
+If you don't close either the response or the stream, your application can run out of server connections and become unable to process additional requests.

     ```csharp
     response.Close();